Leung Chun-ying–UGL agreement: Agreement

-On the same day, Leung Chun-ying signed the agreement, but inserted a handwritten note "provided that such assistance does not create an conflict of interest" next to the clause (2)(1).
+On the same day, Leung Chun-ying signed the agreement, but inserted a handwritten note "provided that such assistance does not create a conflict of interest" next to the clause (2)(1).
 At the same time, DTZ received a rival bid from another company, China's state-owned Tianjin Innovation Financial Investment Company which had made a bid that valued DTZ at £100 million more than the bid by UGL, but that this more valuable bid was rejected by the DTZ board, which included Leung, and not released to shareholders.
 It was reported that EY and RBS thought the execution time was too long to address the imminent liquidity crisis, the directors decided to choose UGL as "it provided the most likely opportunity of delivering the best outcome for creditors".
 On 4 December 2011, UGL completed its acquisition of DTZ through the pre-pack sale mechanism, at a cost of £77.5 million (HK$967.2 million).

 On 25 March 2012, Leung Chun-ying was elected as the Chief Executive of Hong Kong.
 He was sworn in on 1 July for a five-year period up to 30 June 2017.
 According to the terms of the agreement between Leung and UGL, Leung should have received £2 million (HK$25 million) each in 2012 and 2013 respectively from UGL, but there has not been any publicly available information on the details of these payments to date.